Brad Pitt Styled by Jennifer Aniston's Stylist Pals in New Campaign

-Brad Pitt Is Styled by Jennifer Aniston's Stylist Pals in Smoldering New Campaign
+Brad Pitt Styled by Jennifer Aniston's Stylist Pals in Smoldering New Campaign

 Brad Pitt is having a major fashion moment, and it's all thanks to ex-wife Jennifer Aniston's longtime stylists and friends, Nina and Clare Hallworth!